Toletum-Network/QGIS_Classical_Studies/Training_Manual/Answer_Sheet/Answer_sheet.md

 # Answer Sheet
 ### 2.1.2 _Adding Your First Layer_
 In the main area of the dialog you should see many shapes with different colors.
-Each shape belongs to a layer you can identify by its color in the left panel (your colors may be different from the ones below):
+Each shape belongs to a layer you can identify by its color in the left panel (your order and the colors may be different from the ones below):

 ![2.1.2 Answer](https://github.com/Toletum-Network/AutumnSchool_2020/blob/master/Screenshots/2.1.2%20Answer.png)